Bardolph-Automation-Inc/bardolph/README.md

 This script will:
 1. Set all lights to HSBK of 20000, 65500, 45000, 2700
 1. Set all lights to HSBK of 40000, 65500, 45000, 2700

+Any uninitialized values default to zero, or an empty string.
+This can lead to unwanted results, so each of the values should be set at least once before setting the color of any lights.
+Or, consider starting your script with `get all` (the `get` command is described below).

 ### Individual Lights
 Scripts can control individual lights by name.
 For example, if you have a light